jentz/vigilant-dollop/EXAMPLES.md

 oidc-cli introspect --token <token>
 ```

-The same can be executed on a refresh token to check it's validity and/or expiry time:
+The same can be executed on a refresh token to check its validity and/or expiry time:

 ```sh
 oidc-cli introspect --token <token> --token-type refresh_token